 The interview is a crucial stage of the hiring process, which tells you about the candidates beyond their resumes.
 Basically, there are three types of interviews, unstructured, semi-structured, and structured interviews.
 Among these three types, structured interviews work best to reduce bias in the hiring process.

-Structured interviews are traditional and widely used by many organisations.
+Structured interviews from among the different types of interviews are traditional and widely used by many organisations.
 It requires the recruitment team to develop a clearly defined purpose for each interview being conducted.
 So, every candidate asked the same set of questions, and responses will be assessed using the same criteria.
 This blog talk about everything you need to know about structured interviews.
 So, let’s start!

 What is a Structured Interview?